Filtrine 1920s Alternative to Bottled Water

-The concept of a bottle filling station actually dates back to a Filtrine catalog from 1922 titled, “A Profitable Solution of the Drinking Water Problem in Office Management”.
+The concept of a water bottle filler station actually dates back to a Filtrine catalog from 1922 titled, “A Profitable Solution of the Drinking Water Problem in Office Management”.
 This literature, prepared for the Building Managers and Owners Association of N.Y., describes the original “drinking water problem”.
 Even in the 1920’s, 5 gallon bottled water jug coolers were cluttering hallways and offices.
 Bottled water in jugs was extremely popular because the municipal water quality (especially in urban areas) in those days was very poor, and water-borne illnesses were common.

 Filtrine, as one of the first manufacturers of water filters, saw an opportunity to leverage its success in the filtration business by producing a combination drinking water filter/cooler/dispenser.
 Unlike the bottled water coolers, the Filtrine unit would hook up to a building’s existing plumbing system using filtered city water.
 In 1922, electric refrigerators were in their infancy and were very expensive, so the innovative, economical Filtrine cooler consisted of an ice box that required periodic refilling with ice to remain cool.
 While crude by today’s standards, the models in the 1922 Filtrine catalog represent the first commercially available water coolers that resemble what we see today, delivering cool, filtered drinking water to thirsty office workers.